March 2026

-Set up Meraki Router for dCloud Use
+3 Steps: Set up Meraki MX for dCloud Use

-For Meraki MX appliances: Add the device for dCloud use only once for each Meraki MX.
-The Meraki MX configuration will be dynamically added and removed at session start and session end, respectively.
-The Meraki MX will connect automatically to any session to which you add it.
+Step 1.
+Add the device for dCloud use only once for each Meraki MX.
+The Meraki MX configuration will be dynamically added at Session Start and removed at Session End.
+The Meraki MX will automatically connect to any session to which you add it.

 You do not need to perform any additional actions to start the IPSec VPN tunnel that connects the session and Meraki MX.
 It can take up to 5 minutes after the session becomes active for the VPN tunnel and session/router connection to be fully operational.